Help eliminate blind spots while driving

 - Adjust the center rearview mirror to place it facing the center of the rear window.

-Make these adjustments, and test your blind spots the next time you’re out on the road.
-Notice a car coming from behind on your left side to pass you.
+Remind your employees to make these adjustments for every vehicle they drive.
+This method can be tested by noticing a car coming from behind on your left side to pass you.
 You will see that the car is in the rearview mirror.
 Just before the car disappears from the rearview mirror it will be in your left side mirror.
 Next, you will see it in your peripheral vision before it disappears from view in your side mirror.
 The same will be true for your right side mirror.
 You should be able to see the cars around you without even moving your head.